Reboot II

-Reboot II is the 12th studio album by American country music duo Brooks & Dunn.
+Reboot II is the thirteenth studio album by American country music duo Brooks & Dunn.
 It is a follow-up to their 2019 album Reboot, featuring re-recordings of Brooks and Dunn's hit singles with guest vocals from other artists.

 History

 In 2019, Brooks & Dunn released Reboot, which featured them re-recording existing songs of theirs with guest vocals from country music singers.
 Reboot II also comprises re-recordings, but unlike its predecessor, it features musicians from outside the country music genre.
 Among these are the Earls of Leicester on a bluegrass rendition of "How Long Gone", and rock band Halestorm on "Boot Scootin' Boogie".
 Dann Huff produced the album, with assistance from Joey Moi, Kristian Bush, and Jerry Douglas on some tracks.
 According to the duo, each collaborative artist was allowed creative input on which song they covered.
 The album precedes the duo's Neon Moon Tour, to begin in 2025.